 WLS Programs on the Eastern Shore

-On a WLS Eastern Shore program, students will spend our first few days at a marine ecology center in order to understand the complex ecosystems of maritime forests, salt marshes, and barrier islands.
+On a WLS Eastern Shore program, students will gain environmental leadership skills and spend our first few days at a marine ecology center in order to understand the complex ecosystems of maritime forests, salt marshes, and barrier islands.
 After gaining an understanding the Shore’s ecology, students will begin to explore how human forces impact the environment on the Shore.
-Students will learn about corporate farming, poultry houses, and also see examples of small-scale organic and community-based farms, along with local oyster hatcheries.
+Environmental leadership students will learn about corporate farming, poultry houses, and also see examples of small-scale organic and community-based farms, along with local oyster hatcheries.
 Then they will visit a local school to understand the educational crisis that exists in our backyard.
-At the end of the program, students will have a chance to go sea kayaking and explore an 18th century colonial plantation, which today is a working grape farm.
+At the end of the environmental student leadership program, students will have a chance to go sea kayaking and explore an 18th century colonial plantation, which today is a working grape farm.